notification-system/docs/frontend-initial-spec.md

   * Notify - notify to the users based on the configuration
   * Disabled - do not notify to anyone
   * Public Announcement - announce to all users
-  * Notify and Announce - combination of announcing to all users and also notify to the users based on the configuration so that the notification can be handled
+  * Notify and Announce - combination of announcing to all users and also notifying to the users based on the configuration so that the notification can be handled
     * Conflict logic on the client to prioritize the direct notification instead of the public announcement if the client receives both.
-      * i.e. Tapping the local notification will navigate to the notification for the user and not the public announcement.
+      * i.e. Only one local notification is generated and tapping the local notification will navigate to the notification for the user and not the public announcement.
 * Ringtone to play
 * Priority (used for audio and visual priority)
 * Minimum volume level (Android, Windows, Linux, partial iOS)